We are a community of designers and developers pushing more open design processes and improving the design of open source and free software.

 - Have you seen other people discuss it?

-- Have you asked on IRC or on GitHub whether it’s been discussed before?
+- Have you asked on our Discourse forum or on GitHub whether it’s been discussed before?

 - Can you personally see this through to the end?